The Dundies: Cultural references

 Michael calls Jim "Fat Halpert", using a voice reminiscent of the cartoon character Fat Albert.
 During the "Last Year's Dundies" video, Michael awards Oscar the "Show Me the Money" award, a reference to the 1996 movie Jerry Maguire.
 Dwight later plays a recorder version of Lou Bega's 1999 cover of "Mambo No. 5" while Michael sings parody lyrics.
 During a phone call, Jan makes reference to a "tsunami relief fundraiser which somehow lost a lot of money."
 Michael defends his actions, noting that it was a "fun-raiser", in an attempt to raise the morale of the people in the office following the events of the 2004 Indian Ocean earthquake and tsunami.
-Michael's psychic act is a blatant rip-off of Johnny Carson's Carnac the Magnificent act.
+Michael's psychic act is an homage to and parody of Johnny Carson's Carnac the Magnificent act.

 At the Dundies party Michael sings various song parodies, including spoofs of Naughty by Nature's 1991 hit "O.P.P." ("You Down with the Dundies") and Elton John's 1971 hit "Tiny Dancer" ("You Have Won a Tiny Dundie").
 He also sings Hot Chocolate's 1975 single "You Sexy Thing" while presenting the "Hottest in the Office" award.
 Originally, a parody of Eminem's 2002 hit "Lose Yourself" was slated to be featured in the episode, but was axed when Eminem refused to allow permission.
 In the background of one scene, Michael is seen singing the 1987 song "(I've Had) The Time of My Life", by Bill Medley and Jennifer Warnes.
 The final scene in the episode features "Tiny Dancer" playing over the actual footage of the show.